-The Department of Media Study offers several degree options for graduate students: Students wishing to pursue a master’s degree should consider the Interdisciplinary MA in Humanities concentration in Film and Media Study (MAH) or the Master of Fine Arts in Media Arts Production program (MFA).
+The Department of Media Study offers several degree options for graduate students: Students wishing to pursue a master’s degree should consider the MS in Media Arts and Sciences (MAS), the Interdisciplinary MA in Humanities concentration in Film and Media Study (MAH) or the Master of Fine Arts in Media Arts Production program (MFA).
 The department also offers a joint master’s degree with the School of Architecture through the Media Arts and Architecture Program (MARCH).
 For those who see themselves as artist scholars, the department also offers an innovative practice-based PhD in Media Study.

-The University at Buffalo requires an undergraduate GPA of 3.0 or higher, and all applicants must either hold a BA, BFA, or BS or have an expected completion date for one of these degrees before the semester for which they are applying.
+The University at Buffalo requires an undergraduate GPA of 3.0 or higher, and all applicants must either hold a bachelor's degree or have an expected completion date for one of these degrees before the semester for which they are applying.

-January 5: All applicants for MFA or PhD degrees.
-This will allow students to be considered for financial aid, including Teaching Assistantships and Fellowships, including the Schomburg Fellowship (see below for further information on the Schomburg Fellowships).
+January 5: All students wishing to be considered for positions as TAs should submit their completed application by this date, if not earlier.
 While there may be some flexibility for students not wishing to be considered for funding, additional applicants after this date will be considered on a space available basis.

-MAH students are encouraged to apply by January 5 if they are applying for the Fall semester.
-However, MAH applicants may apply for either the Fall or Spring semester and will be considered on a rolling basis.
-Generally, MAH students will have greater success if they apply at least two months before they intend to enter the program, while international candidates should apply earlier to assure they have an opportunity to apply for a visa if accepted.
+MAH students are encouraged to apply by January 5 for fall semester, but applicants will be considered on a rolling basis until June 1st.
+International candidates should apply by March 1st to ensure they have an opportunity to apply for Visas if accepted.

 Applicants may apply to only one degree at a time within the same department.